aemkeinyc/Mspitzel-Robomow-initialize/README.md

-# justfortest
+# Mspitzel Robomow intialize

-This is a demo installer website for [ESP32 justfortest](https://github.com/aemkeinyc/justfortest).
+This is an initialize installer website for Lolin D32pro to run Mspitzel for Robomow lawn mowers.

-[Visit installer website](www.google.de
-)